 Facebook has just rolled out 360 photos for the worldwide users – this comes following its announcement earlier last month.
 You can view the 360 photos on the latest version of iOS and Android Facebook app or via web starting from today and over the next few days, you can post your own 360 photos with your friends and families.

-The social media site in a blog post says, users can capture panorama photo by using 360 photo app or 360 camera and once you post it on Facebook it will be converted immersive 360 photo.
+The social media site in a blog post says users can capture panorama photo by using 360 photo app or 360 camera and once you post it on Facebook it will be converted immersive 360 photos.
 Facebook has introduced photos on Facebook nearly a decade ago and now hundreds of millions of photos are shared on the platform each day.

 New to the 360 photos?
-Here is the complete guide how you can snap 360 photos.
+Here is the complete guide for how you can snap 360 photos.